-These will enable the progress of individual children to be monitored and in particular to develop the knowledge base of the impact of unilateral atresia.
+Use of such measures will enable the progress of individual children to be monitored and in particular to develop the knowledge base of the impact of unilateral Atresia.
+Additionally it allows for comparison pre- and postinterventions.

 Efforts should be made to ascertain this information where possible, and in liaison with local teams and colleagues.
 Where known measures exist these should be used.

-9.2 PSYCHOLOGICAL OUTCOME MEASURES
+.9.2 PSYCHOLOGICAL OUTCOME MEASURES